 The Future of OOH Marketplace

 Even as our world continues to evolve and become increasingly digital, traditional media tactics remain an important part of a comprehensive media plan.
-Several studies have shown that a consumer is at least 40% more likely to engage with a digital ad after being exposed to an out-of-home placement first.
+Several studies have shown that a consumer is at least 40 percent more likely to engage with a digital ad after being exposed to an out-of-home placement first.
 Further, a study by the Peter J. Solomon Company demonstrated that overall ad effectiveness and ad recall for outdoor advertising topped all other media tactics.

 Out-of-home advertising has continued to increase its market share over the past several years, becoming one of the only traditional media tactics to grow in that time period.
 As technology and digital advertising tactics continue to evolve, new capabilities emerging in the sector have allowed OOH to keep up.